NOAA-EMC/hpc-stack/docs/source/hpc-install.rst

       ./setup_modules.sh -p <prefix> -c config/config_custom.sh

    where <prefix> is the directory where the software packages will be installed with a default value $HOME/opt.
+For example, if the hpc-stack is installed in the user's directory: `/home/$USER/hpc-stack/hpc-modules`
    Enter YES/YES/YES when the option is presented.
 Then modify ``build_stack.sh`` with the following commands:

    .. code-block:: console